mirrorcult/tf2-discord/README.md

 - Unzip it anywhere, and open the `dist` directory.
 - Run `./build_windows.bat` as admin.
 - If your prereqs are set up correctly, after a minute or two a directory called `windows` should appear, containing every file you need to run `tf2-discord`.
-- From here, you can install it yourself by following the installation directions above.
+- From here, you can install it yourself by following the installation directions above, but for the `windows` directory you created.

 ## Hows it Work?